alamsarker/taka-converter/README.md

 include('vendor/autoload.php');

 echo (new Kalam\TakaConverter\TakaConverter(101))->convert();
-// one hundred one
+// One Hundred One Only

 echo (new Kalam\TakaConverter\TakaConverter(1000))->convert();
-// one thousand
+// One Thousand  Only

 echo (new Kalam\TakaConverter\TakaConverter(120350))->convert();
-// one lac twenty thousand three hundred fifty
+// One Lac Twenty Thousand Three Hundred Fifty Only

 echo (new Kalam\TakaConverter\TakaConverter(12109530))->convert();
-// one crore twenty one lac nine thousand five hundred thirty
+// One Crore Twenty One Lac Nine Thousand Five Hundred Thirty Only

-echo (new Kalam\TakaConverter\TakaConverter(1002109530))->convert();
+echo (new Kalam\TakaConverter\TakaConverter(10021095.959))->convert();
-// one hundred  crore twenty one lac nine thousand five hundred thirty ?>
+// One Crore Twenty One Thousand Ninety Five And Ninety Six Poisa Only

+?>
 ```
 Or